-2.3 Applications: When and Where
+2.3 Applications: Submission Information

-When: All applications must be received at the email address below by 11:59 p.m. on 8/5/2022
+Deadline: All applications must be received at https://doee.dc.gov/page/active-grants-application-portal by 11:59 p.m. on 3/17/2023

-An application will be dated and recorded as "received" pending review by DOEE for completeness.
+Once the application is submitted an email will be automatically generated stating that the application was received.
+In DOEE's Grants Management System (GMS), the application will be dated and recorded as "received" pending review by DOEE for completeness.
 DOEE considers an application to be "filed" only if all the required materials are submitted.
 A late or incomplete application will be considered received, not filed.